-The watch has all the features of an adult smartwatch, Bluetooth connectivity allows parents with Android devices to message their child and exchange photos and other media.
-This feature extends to friends who may also have the same watch.
+The watch can take pictures and videos.
+They can even be customized with fun filters.
+Bluetooth connectivity allows parents with Android devices to message their child and exchange photos and other media.
+Texts and photos can also be exchanged between friends who also have the same watch.

-The fitness aspects are located in the Sports Challenge app, choosing three different tiers of activity, one of which is a dancing challenge where your child can participate in activities that the watch shouts out.
+The fitness aspects are located in the Sports Challenge games.
+Choose from three different types of games, including a dancing game.

 - Activity-based games in the watch

 - Kids can be distracted by other features of the watch and limit mobility

 Like the Kurio watch, the Vtech’s Kidizoom is more smartwatch than fitness tracker.
 It’s geared towards keeping your child engaged and entertained throughout the day.